rurigk/NDX/README.md

 Use #include "include/ndx.h" to include in c++

 PD:May not work in Qt

+NodeJs module tested in nwjs v0.21.3